will-rowe/LIFE708/README.md

   + -P = publish all exposed ports to the host interfaces

-  + --rm = makes container emphemeral

   + -m = memory limit (8gb)

   + --name = name for container at runtime (easy to use for later exec commands)

   + -v = bind mount a volume (for data transfer etc. between container and host machine).
 Usage-> [host-src:]container-dest[:<options>].
 The comma-delimited `options` are [rw|ro], [z|Z], [[r]shared|[r]slave|[r]private], and [nocopy].

+  + --rm = makes container ephemeral